 You might remember way back in 2014, when Matt Cutts, then head of Google’s web spam team, announced that “guest blogging is done”.

 This announcement came just two years after the Penguin update, aimed at those sites seen to be adopting spammy SEO practices to rise in the SERPs.
-While it didn’t target guest posting specifically, it was indicative of Google’s tougher stance on SEO tactics designed to influence search results.
+While it didn’t target guest bloggers specifically, it was indicative of Google’s tougher stance on SEO tactics designed to influence search results.

-Quality links that are sustainable and affordable
+Quality links are sustainable and affordable

 In link building, quality will trump quantity every time.

 Quality links are sustainable, continuing to add value over time, rather than simply a brief spike in your organic traffic followed by a slump.